openmc-dev/openmc/docs/source/usersguide/input.rst

       c E e^{-E/a} dE`.

       *Default*: 0.988 2.249

+      .. note:: The above format should be used even when using the multi-group :ref:`energy_mode`.

   :write_initial:
     An element specifying whether to write out the initial source bank used at